 Common side effects of pazopanib include:

 Doctors also prescribe imatinib (Gleevec) to treat certain soft tissue sarcomas.
-A study from the European Journal of Cancer found that imatinib treatment may slow and even stop disease progression for several months.
+A study found that imatinib treatment may slow and even stop disease progression for several months.

 Side effects of imatinib treatment include:

-Some participants were unsuccessful with imatinib treatment.
+Imatinib treatment was unsuccessful for some participants.
 The researchers gave them the TKI nilotinib (Tasigna).
 Overall, seven of the eight participants had slowed or stopped desmoid tumor progression.

 Nilotinib may cause: